 Diplomas are only issued 4 times a year.
 Diplomas take 2-4 months after the end of the quarter to issue.
 The date on the diploma will always be the last day of that particular quarter.
 The registrar does not start processing diplomas until the quarter is over.
 Students who finish in spring should expect to receive their diplomas sometime over the summer.
 Diplomas are mailed to the address on your TritonLink account, so be sure to keep it up to date.

 Can I repeat a class for a better grade?

 A graduate student assigned a grade of D, F, or U may petition to repeat the course on the same grading basis for which it was first taken.
 Degree credit for the course will be given only once, but the grade assigned for each enrollment will be permanently recorded.
 Only the grade received in the repetition will be used in calculating the overall GPA (for the first 16 units repeated).
-To repeat a course, contact Adam at the Department Office to file a petition, which will need to be submitted and approved before enrolling in the course.
+To repeat a course, contact the SIO Department to file a petition, which will need to be submitted and approved before enrolling in the course.

 Where do I go if I need to request travel or research funding outside of what my advisor has available to me?

 The SIO Department has long been a source of funding for small grants for student travel and research.
 Until now these have been awarded informally on an as-needed, first come-first served basis.
 To make the process such that each student has an equal chance at funding across the institution, grants will now be competitively awarded based on a short proposal.

 Recipients must be an enrolled SIO graduate student in good standing.
 Priority will be given to doctoral students, but Masters students are also encouraged to apply.
 MAS students are not eligible.
 Second applications in the same fiscal year will receive low priority.
 Total funding for any given student will not exceed $3000 over the course of the student’s career at SIO.